 Have you considered what the potential effects on your software licensing costs could be following the UK’s decision to leave the EU?

-Our latest blog looks at some of the key considerations you need to take into account following this historic decision.
+This blog looks at some of the key considerations you need to take into account following this historic decision.

 Time and time again we see software publishers scaremongering users with a need to upgrade to the ‘latest & greatest’ version of their products.